shred/a4000-bom/content/index.md

 This Bill of Material includes a NiCd battery as buffer for the RTC.
 These batteries tend to leak over the years, and certainly killed a lot of classic Amiga 4000s.
 It is advisable to use a different type of energy source, like a button cell.
 However, the necessary components and modifications are *not* part of this project.

 This list also includes regular electrolytic capacitors, which may leak and cause damage over the years as well.
 Some people prefer to use ceramic capacitors instead.
 They cannot leak, but *may* cause other problems.
 There are good arguments for both types, so the final choice is up to you.
 However, if you decide to use electrolytic capacitors, we recommend to get the best quality that money can buy.

+## Sockets

+This list contains sockets for all chips in DIP and PLCC packages for your convenience.
+It is of course up to you if you want to use all of them.

+On an original Amiga 4000D board, only U103, U175, U176, and U700 are socketed.
+It may also be helpful to use sockets for all GAL chips, as they may need to be reprogrammed if it should turn out that a wrong JEDEC file was used.

+It is disputed if all custom chips should be seated in PLCC sockets.
+On the one hand, it would not be needed to solder in the rare custom chips, and it would also be easy to remove them later.
+On the other hand, there may be signal problems caused by the sockets that may be hard to trace.

+Also note that the sockets of U700 and U714 are very close together.
+It might be difficult to solder in both of them correctly.

 ## Disclaimer